14Aparajita/SynthMed/README.md

 3. **Data Efficiency**: Models augmented with SynthMed achieve comparable performance to baseline models trained on significantly larger pools of real-world data.

-##Author
+---

+## Author
 **Aparajita Vaish**

 *This is the original work of the author.
 All rights are reserved by the author.
 Kindly cite the author before using it*

 ---

 ## 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.